Bourekas: Early history

-The Sephardic Jews of Spain were making empanadas before the expulsion from Spain.

-In some towns of Emilia-Romagna such as the former city-states Ferrara and Modena, the Jewish community used to consume a half-moon-shaped sweet pastry called burriche or burricche.
-This dish, perhaps inspired by Ottoman cuisine, was part of the cuisine eaten by the Jewish communities that lived in Italy, and is possibly linguistically related to bourekas.
+In some towns of Emilia-Romagna, such as the former city-states Ferrara and Modena, the Jewish community used to consume a half-moon-shaped sweet turnover called burriche or burricche.

 1478 to 1800s

 The Sephardi Jews who were expelled from Spain sought refuge in the Ottoman Empire.

 Most of these places were under the control of the Ottoman Empire.

 The Sephardic Jews created a new dish which adapted börek to their kosher dietary laws, and combined it with their traditional empanadas to create bourekas.

-1800s to 1948

-During the first aliyah Sephardic Jews made aliyah and moved to the British Mandate of Palestine.
-They brought with them their traditional cuisine, and this included bourekas.
-They began to open up bakeries serving these pastries.